LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/arrays/studio.rst.txt

 Array and String Conversion
 ----------------------------

-2. Use methods ``split`` and ``join`` to convert back and forth between strings and arrays.
-Use delimiters to split a string into an array, then modify the array and convert it back to a printable string.
+2. Use the ``split`` and ``join`` methods to convert back and forth between strings and arrays.
+Use **delimiters** to split a string into an array, then modify the array and convert it back to a printable string.

    a.
-Some task...
+For a given string, use the ``includes`` method to check to see if the
+      words are separated by commas (``,``), semicolons (``;``) or just spaces.
    b.
-Some follow-up task...
+If the string uses commas to separate the words, ``split`` the string into an array, reverse
+      the entries, and then ``join`` the array into a new comma separated string.
    c.
-Some final task...
+If the string uses semicolons to separate the words, ``split`` the string into an array,
+      alphabetize the entries, and then ``join`` the array into a new comma separated string.
+   d.
+If the string uses spaces to separate the words, ``split`` the string into an array, reverse
+      alphabetize the entries, and then ``join`` the array into a new space separated string.
+   e. *Consider*: What if the string uses 'comma spaces' (, ) to separate the list?
+Modify your
+      code to produce the same result as part "b".

 **Repl.it link**